f5devcentral/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-installation.rst

 Now that our container is loaded, we need to define a deployment. `Kubernetes deployments <https://kubernetes.io/docs/user-guide/deployments/>`_

+On the **master**, we need to setup a deployment file to load our container

-On the **master**, create a file called f5-cc-deployment.yaml.
+create a file called f5-cc-deployment.yaml.
 Here is its content:

 ::